Tej-Panchal/Ticketing-System/README/README.md

 ### Functional Testing Conditions

 Our functional tests are designed to assess all features accessible via the the website's graphical user interface.
-These tests have been organized by the various webpages in which the feature is visible.
+These tests have been organized by the various webpages in which the features are visible.
 All tests include a description, expected behaviour, date, tester's name, and the results.
 Images of the tests results are also included in each test to further clearly illustrate the outcome.

 ### Unit Testing Conditions